Bona Sforza: Neapolitan loans and death

 In February 1556, Bona left Poland for her native Italy with treasures that she had accumulated over 38 years.
 In May, she reached Bari and took possession of her mother's duchy.
 She was soon visited by envoys of King Philip II of Spain, who attempted to convince her to give up the duchies of Bari and Rossano in favour of Habsburg Spain.
 However, Fernando Álvarez de Toledo, 3rd Duke of Alba, the viceroy of Naples, feared a French attack and raised money for troops.
 Perhaps having ambitions of becoming a viceroy of Naples herself, Bona agreed to lend the Duke of Alba a huge sum of 430,000 ducats at 10% annual interest.
-The loan was guaranteed by custom duties collected in Foggia and the agreements were signed on both 23 September and 5 December 1556.
+The loan was guaranteed by customs duties collected in Foggia and the agreements were signed on both 23 September and 5 December 1556.

 However, the Habsburgs were determined to obtain Bari and did not intend to repay the loan.
-On 8 November, Bona became ill with a stomach ache.
+On 8 November, Bona became ill with a stomachache.
 On 17 November, as she was losing consciousness, her trusted courtier Gian Lorenzo Pappacoda brought to her the notary Marco Vincenzo de Baldis, who recorded her last will.
 It left Bari, Rossano, Ostuni and Grottaglie to Philip II of Spain and large sums to Pappacoda's family.
 Her daughters would receive a one-time payment of 50,000 ducats, except for Isabella Jagiellon, who was to receive 10,000 ducats annually.
-Her only son, King Sigismund II Augustus, was named as the main beneficiary, but in the end, he would inherit only cash, jewelry, and other personal property.
+Her only son, King Sigismund II Augustus, was named as the main beneficiary, but in the end, he would inherit only cash, jewellery, and other personal property.
 The next day, however, Bona felt better and dictated a new last will to Scipio Catapani that left Bari and other property to Sigismund Augustus.

 Bona died in the early morning of 19 November 1557, at the age of 63.
 It is suspected she was poisoned by trusted household members.
 She was buried in the Basilica di San Nicola in Bari, where her daughter, Anna, had a tomb erected for her in the Renaissance style.